James-WS-McCullough/ddhelper/readme.md

 Names from files are displayed as they exist, with any suffix or prefixes (listed below) removed, and remaining _ will be replaced with spaces.
 For charater profiles, Figereoth_Faeth.png would be displayed as "Figereoth Faeth".

 - ##### :musical_note: Sound Files:
+  - "_music" suffix will use for music.
+Only one music track can be playable at once, and it will loop as well as fade in or fade out.
   - "_loop" suffix will mean the sound is loopable.
-Use this for music or ongoing background sounds.
+Use this for ongoing background sounds.
+These can be played simultaniously to create layered environments.

 - ##### :national_park: Image Files:
   - using "_" as a prefix to avoid showing the character name on the screen.
 Instead, ??? will be shown.